efcs/elib/README.md

 Requirements (General):
   * C++11 compiler (GCC >= 4.8.1)
   * Native library used by <mutex> (pthread on linux)
-  * Python (Unit Test Only)
+  * Python or CTest (Unit Test Only)
   Note: elib will compile with GCC 4.8.0 but some features have been disabled.

 Requirements (Library specific):
   Filesystem:
     POSIX support
+    Python (Unit Test Only)

   Web:
     POSIX support
     Support for <regex>

+## Make Commands

+  * configure
+: Run the make configuration.
+  This only needs to be done once.

+  * redep
+: Rerun partial configuration.
+Detects new source files.

+  * all
+: build libraries and unit tests

+  * clean
+: Clean build files

+  * distclean
+: Clean all generated files including configuration files.

+  * install
+: install using the generated Cmake command

+  * everything
+: A helper command. equivalent to
+    make distclean
+    make configure
+    make

+  * check
+: Run the unit tests (using LIT)
+  Requires: Python

+  * check-ctest
+: Run the unit tests (using CTest)
+  Note: While CTest does not require python, some libraries unit tests do.

+  * vagrind-check
+: Run unit tests with valgrind

+  * scan-build
+: Run clangs scan-build over the build

+  * coverage
+: Generate code coverage data

-## Build Options (CMake)
+## Make Build Options
-  These options are found in CMakeLists.txt.
-If the enviroment variable ELIB_CMAKE_OPTIONS is set, those options are passed to cmake when configuring.
-  Not all options are documented here.
+  These are the options currently supported by `make configure`.

+  * ELIB_CMAKE_OPTIONS
+: This is a list of CMake build options that will be passed directly to CMake.
+  This is useful for turning libraries on and off.

+  * BUILD
+: Configure for a certain build type
+  Values: DEBUG, RELEASE
+  Default: DEBUG

-  * CONFIG_ALL_WARNINGS
+  * PREFIX
-: Turn on all warnings for the compiler
+: Set the install prefix
-  Default: ON
+  Default: Decided by CMake (usually /usr/local)

-  * CONFIG_ELIB_ASSERT_CONFIG
+  * CXX1Y
-: Make the config library fail to compile if it cannot deduce the compiler/library/platform information.
+: Build the code using the c++1y standard
+  Values: ON, OFF
   Default: OFF

-  * CONFIG_ENABLE_EXPERIMENTAL
+  * ENABLE_EXPERIMENTAL
-: Make the experimental libraries
+: Build experimental libraries
+  Values: ON, OFF
   Default: ON

-  * CONFIG_UNIT_TESTS
+  * ASSERT_CONFIG
-: Build the unit tests
+: Assert that Elib.Config supports the platform library and compiler.
+  Values: ON, OFF
   Default: ON

+  * UNIT_TESTS
+: Enable building the testsuite.
+  Values: ON, OFF
+  Default: ON

-  * CONFIG_HEADER_TESTS
+  * HEADER_TESTS
-: Build the header tests
+: Enable building the header tests.
+These tests each header file is syntatically valid.
+  Values: ON, OFF
   Default: OFF

+  * ALL_WARNINGS
+: Enable extra warnings flags to the build.
+  Values: ON, OFF
+  Default: ON

-  * CONFIG_CXX1Y
+  * PYTHON3
-: Compile using -std=c++1y
+: Python is used to run the LIT testsuite and some unit tests.
+This option will ensure that python >= 3.0 is used.
+  Values: ON, OFF
   Default: OFF
-  WARNING: c++1y support is experimental

-  * CONFIG_PYTHON3
-: Require that python 3 is found and used for tests.
-  Default: OFF

-### Select what parts to build
+## Select what parts to build (CMake)
+  Note: Disabling libraries only disables build that libraries source files and tests.
+  It does not prevent other libraries from using said library.

   * ELIB_AUX_SOURCE
 : build the utility library